-3.27 Fast growing opportunities in Science, Technology, Engineering and Mathematics (STEM) with opportunities to link with education.
+3.22 Fast growing opportunities in Science, Technology, Engineering and Mathematics (STEM) with opportunities to link with education.
 Partnership links to schools and university sector at the 'Bush' to promote STEM.
 The rate of inflation is impacting on the costs of the A701 improvements which will was reported to Council at the end of June 2022.
-A funding application has been submitted to the UK Government's Levelling Up fund to close the funding gap, with the results to be announced in Q4 2022/23.
+A funding application was submitted to the UK Government's Levelling Up fund to close the funding gap.